Trade Gold Trading

 Gold Trend or Range

 No matter what trading price is doing, it usually falls into one of those two categories.
-If the price is heading in a pattern setup or in one direction, you can use trend lines to analyze where the price should go.
-If the market seems to be bouncing back and forth in a range, you can use support and resistance lines to make note of where to open buy or sell trade orders.
+If the price is moving in a setup or in one direction, you as a trader can use trend-lines to analyze & interpret where the price should go.
+If the market seems to be bouncing back and forth in a range, you as a trader can use support and resistance lines to make note of where to open buy/sell trade orders.

-One of the greatest goals of Trading Analysis studies and methods in the market is to determine whether a given gold will move in a trend in a certain direction, or if market will continue moving sideways and remain range-bound.
-The most common Trading Analysis method to determine this is to draw trend lines which are used by traders to determine whether or not the current direction of the market will continue.
-Many investors avoid trading in a range-bound gold market & only buy or sell gold when there is a trend since this makes trading more predictable.
+One of greatest aims of Trading Analysis studies and methods in the market is to determine whether a given gold will move in a trend in a certain direction, or if market will continue going sideways and remain range-bound.
+The most common Analysis method to determine this is to draw trend-lines which are used by traders to identify whether or not the current direction of the market will continue.
+Many investors avoid trading in a rangebound gold market & only buy or sell gold when there's a trend since this makes to-be more predictable.

-For technical analysts the most important gold tool is the chart.
-The purpose of a chart is to provide a visual representation of price quotes (drawn on the y-axis) against time (drawn on the x-axis) for gold, this gold chart is used as a basis for making predictions of the future trading price direction.
+For technical analysts the most critical gold tool is the chart.
+The purpose of a chart is to provide a visual illustration of price quotes (drawn on the y-axis) against time (drawn on the x-axis) for gold, this gold chart is used as a basis for making predictions of future trading price direction.

 The direction of these trend lines determines the market direction.
-A trend line drawn moving upward represents a bullish market and a trend line drawn moving downward represents a bearish market.
+A trend-line drawn moving upward represents a bullish market and a trend line drawn moving downwards represents a bearish market.

 Support and Resistance

 Support and resistance areas are points on a chart which tend to act as boundaries.
-A support level is usually the trough or low point on a chart whereas a resistance area is the high or the peak point on a chart.
-These support and resistance areas are used as buy/sell points.
+A support level is generally a trough or low point on chart whereas resistance zone is the high or peak point on chart.
+These support and resistance levels are used as buy/sell points.

 MAs XAUUSD Indicator

-Moving averages gold indicator are used to show the average trading price over a given period of time.
-Moving Averages indicators are called moving because they reflect the latest price average in the movement of the prices.
+MAs gold indicator are used to display the average trading price over a given period of time.
+MAs indicators are referred to as moving because they calculate & reflect the latest price average in the movement of the prices.

 Strategy